medic/cht-pipeline/README.md

 ```

 ## Release Process
-This repo has an automated release process where each feature/bug fix will be released immediately after it is merged to `main`:
+This repo has an automated release process where each feature/bug fix will be released immediately after it is merged to `main`.
+The release type is determined by the commit message format.
+Have a look at the development workflow in the [Contributor Handbook](https://docs.communityhealthtoolkit.org/contribute/code/workflow/) for more information.

-1. Update QA with the work to be done to ensure they're informed and can guide development.
-2. Create a ticket for the feature/bug fix.
-3. Submit a PR, and make sure that the PR title is clear, readable, and follows the strict commit message format described in the commit message format section below.
-If the PR title does not comply, automatic release will fail.
-4. Have the PR reviewed.
-5. Squash and merge the PR to `main`.
-The commit message should be the already-formatted PR title but double check that it's clear, readable, and follows the strict commit message format to make sure the automatic release works as expected.
-6. Close the ticket.

 ### Commit message format